Susy breaking soft terms in the supersymmetric Pati-Salam landscape from Intersecting D6-Branes: Susy-breaking soft terms in the Pati-Salam landscape

 Next, to compute the trilinear coupling and the sleptons mass-squared we require the angles, the differences of angles and their first and second order derivatives with respect to the moduli.
-In table~\ref{Angles20.5} we show the angles \eqref{eq:angle} made by the cycle wrapped by each stack D6 branes with respect to the orientifold plane.
-The differences of the angles, $\theta_{xy}^{i}\equiv \theta_{y}^{i} -\theta_{x}^{i}$ are,
+In table~\ref{Angles20.5} we show the angles \eqref{eq:angle} made by the cycles wrapped by each stack of D6-branes with respect to the orientifold plane on each two-torus.
+The differences of the angles, $\theta_{xy}^{i}= \theta_{y}^{i} -\theta_{x}^{i}$ are,